 Many other public financial institutions, including the World Bank and Ireland’s sovereign wealth fund, have pledged to end their support for fossil fuel production or fossil fuel companies due to the global climate threat posed by the relentless expansion of these industries.
-But while EDC has adopted some restrictions on support for coal, it hasn’t committed to even reduce its total level of support for fossil fuels, now or at any point in the future.3EDC has pledged that by 2023 it will reduce by 15% the total value it loans to the six most carbon-intensive sectors in its portfolio.
+But while EDC has adopted some restrictions on support for coal, it hasn’t committed to even reducing its total level of support for fossil fuels, now or at any point in the future.3EDC has pledged that by 2023 it will reduce by 15% its financing support for six carbon-intensive industries in its portfolio, compared to a 2018 baseline.
 Since one of these sectors is upstream oil and gas, EDC could meet its target by reducing lending for fossil fuel exploration and drilling, but it could nonetheless increase other forms of support, such as insurance, for these activities.
 It could also increase its lending and insurance for other types of oil and gas development, such as new pipelines and refineries.

 EDC also supports certain types of oil and gas extraction associated with particularly high greenhouse gas (GHG) emissions, severe risks to local ecosystems, or both.
 For instance, it finances firms involved in oil sands extraction, “deepwater” offshore drilling, and hydraulic fracturing.